German house prices are in freefall

 Germany’s house price annual change

-While there remains a strong real demand for housing, potential homebuyers are now temporarily shifting to the rental market because of rising interest rates and high inflation, which is now eroding their purchasing power.
+While there remains a strong real demand for housing, some potential homebuyers are now adopting a "wait-and-see" approach and others are temporarily shifting to the rental market because of high interest rates and economic uncertainty.

-Worse, the situation has been exacerbated by the country’s acute housing shortage and plunging residential construction activity.
-In the first eleven months of 2023, the total number of dwelling permits issued in Germany fell by a huge 25.8% y-o-y to 238,889 units, according to figures from Destatis.
-This followed a y-o-y contraction of 7% during 2022.
+Worse, the situation has been exacerbated by the country's acute housing shortage and plunging residential construction activity.
+In the first eight months of 2024, the total number of dwelling permits issued in Germany fell sharply by 19.3% to 141,915 units as compared to the same period in the prior year, according to Destatis.
+This followed year-on-year contractions of 26.6% in 2023 and 7% in 2022.

-As a result, Germany’s housing market is expected to remain weak this year, with some market experts projecting another double-digit house price fall.
+As a result, Germany's housing market is expected to remain weak during the remainder of the year, with some market experts projecting another house price fall.

 HOUSE PRICE INDEX, ANNUAL CHANGE (%) | ||